ake-persson/pepa/ROADMAP.md

   - top.sls file
   - Option for getting Grains using REST API

-Instead of using Salt master config. file, I will implement a top.sls file for consistency with Salt and allow for staging.
+Instead of using Salt master config. file, I will implement a top.sls file for consistency with Salt.

 ## Resource Inputs